Cognitive reframing: Humor

-Differentiated from cognitive restructuring and distortion
+Distinctions

 Cognitive reframing can refer to almost any conscious shift in a person's mental perspective.
 For this reason, it is commonly confused with both cognitive restructuring and cognitive distortion.
 However, there are distinct differences between the three.
 Reframing is the general change in a person's mindset, whether it be a positive or negative change.
 Restructuring is the act of therapeutically changing one's mindset to strengthen oneself—meaning that it always has a positive connotation.
 In this way, cognitive restructuring is a particular instance of cognitive reframing.
 Distortions are exaggerated and typically negative thoughts not supported by a rational thought process.
 If someone suffers from a series of distortions (which can lead to depression, poor decisions, and other negative results), the need for cognitive restructuring may present itself.
 Therefore, distortion is a problem which may be solved by cognitive reframing.

 Yet another major distinguishing feature between cognitive reframing and cognitive restructuring is awareness.
 Cognitive reframing can happen subconsciously, while cognitive restructuring, something usually done under the guidance of a therapist, is conscious.
 Since cognitive restructuring is a therapeutic technique, it requires the patient to recognize and consciously shift their frame of reference to a more ‘positive’ one.
 However, since reframing just requires any mental frameshift, there does not need to be any conscious decision to alter one's perspective.
 For example, when an individual exhibits hindsight bias, they are unconsciously changing their frame of reference to retain pride and self-esteem Though the need to negatively reframe thoughts is arguably not as frequent as the need to positively reframe them, there are instances in which it is beneficial to negatively reframe thoughts.
 For example, in theatre, an actor may need to appear sadder or in a more negative state of mind.
 In order to accomplish this, he or she may alter his or her state of mind through cognitive reframing, in an attempt to appear more dysphoric externally.
 Another use of cognitive reframing can be seen when one tries to make one's viewpoints objective, which is shifting your perspective to be neutral and less polarized about a certain situation.